usds/ditap-curriculum-update/3_Curriculum/3A_DITAP-Core-Curriculum/Module-1/In-Class Materials/Facilitator Guide_Case Study Complete.md

 * **Application Opportunity**: When will you next have a chance to apply this strategic framework?
 * **Mentor/Resource Need**: What additional support would help you master the new approach?

-**Part C: Session Bridge Preparation** (10-15 minutes)
+#### Part C: Session Bridge Preparation (10-15 minutes)

 Milestone 2 Connection: Technical Integration Analysis
-- **Pre-Reading Assignment**: Read Nagivating Stakeholder and Decision-Making Challenges Case Study Milestone 2 \- Integration Solutions
+- **Pre-Reading Assignment**: Read Navigating Stakeholder and Decision-Making Challenges Case Study Milestone 2 \- Integration Solutions.
 - **Reading Focus with New FAR Context**: As you read Milestone 2, consider how Casey's strategically designed market research (using new FAR flexibility) would inform their technical evaluation:

 **Key Questions for Reading:**